 The TAC environment is stimulating but not intimidating.
 It is intellectual, yet relaxed and personal as well.
 Most of the tutors and chaplains eat lunch with the students.

 There are four Masses celebrated daily by four non-teaching chaplains: a Dominican, a Jesuit, a Norbertine, and a diocesan priest.
 There are also two Masses on Saturdays and three on Sundays.
 The Masses are enhanced by student participation in a choir that also presents concerts, and by a Gregorian chant ensemble.
-The Sacrament of Reconciliation is available before and after each Mass.
+Confession is available before and after each Mass.
 The first Mass of each day is offered in the Extraordinary Form; the others are in Latin in the Ordinary Form.

 The $23 million Chapel of Our Lady of the Most Holy Trinity was dedicated in 2009.
 The Romanesque-style chapel includes a 135-foot bell tower.
 It also has an eight-foot statue of Our Lady as the Woman of the Apocalypse on top and a limestone cornerstone blessed by Pope Benedict XVI in St. Peter’s Square.